 Customer churn is all about customer satisfaction.
 If customer satisfaction is low, then churn will be high.
 Customers can easily lose interest in your SaaS product because they may get confused or they’re not sure how the service benefits them.

-Customer retention comes with offering tons of value.
+Customer retention comes by offering tons of value.
 You need to give your customers a clear roadmap about how to use your product and how it will benefit them.

 There are so many reasons why customers may decide to abandon your product.
 They include:

 These are legitimate reasons why customers abandon their trials.
 However, most customers don’t quit for the three reasons above.
 Most customers abandon services because they don’t see the value which leads to high churn rates.

 In essence, the product has failed the “what’s in it for me?” test.